buda-base/drs-deposit/DRS-BATCH-PROCESSING/DRDesignOverview.md

 *
 ### Shell scripts
 These are the two outermost shell scripts, which setup and launch parallel subtasks:
-* `runMultiple.sh` Starts the batch building processes.
+* `runAny.sh` Starts the batch building processes.
 * `ftpMultiple.sh` Starts the DRS upload processes.
 Once the files are uploaded, the HUL DRS system completes the deposit.

 ### Manual processes